 - During my term, all the first 3 hired faculty members won the NSF CAREER award.
 One of them also won the Presidential Early Career Award for Scientists and Engineers (PECASE).

-- Oversaw the recuritment of top quality Ph.D. students
+- Oversaw the recuritment and actively recruited top quality Ph.D. students to support younger faculty.

 - Initated and oversaw the creation of M.S.
 Program in Data Analytics and Statistics in spring 2015.